This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Once you learn this simple method for how to cut broccoli, you will have uniform-sized florets for dipping into ranch dip, adding to stir-fries, making casseroles and so much more!
+Once you learn this simple method for how to cut broccoli, you will have uniform-sized florets for dipping into Homemade ranch dip, adding to stir-fries like this Shrimp and Broccoli Stir Fry, adding to casseroles like this broccoli cheese casserole and so much more!

 Broccoli is one of the best foods to add to your diet, and enjoy it often!
-Not only is it low in calories, fat-free, and a good source of plant protein, but it contains many nutrients, including glucosinolates, which the body can convert into substances that fight cancer.
+Not only is it low in calories, fat-free, and a good source of plant protein, but it contains many nutrients.

 Follow our step-by-step tutorial on how to cut a fresh broccoli head into florets.